godalming123/blog/my_collections/_tuturiols/2021-10-21-my-linux-setup.md

 Currently I use Endevour but I plan to install arch next time I install a distro I just tried endeavour to try arch witout the installation hastle.
 And I loved it ❤️️!
 I could find any packadge I wanted with yay and pacman, it was fluid and performant, it was customizable and vanialla and the list goes on. ...and on ...and on ...FOREVER.

 ## Software
-### Yay
+### Yay or paru
-I use yay as an aur helper and its what makes arch great anyway just run:
+I use yay as an aur helper but am experimenting with paru and its what makes arch great anyway.
+#### Yay install
 ```
 git clone https://aur.archlinux.org/yay-git.git
 cd yay-git/